 Be sure the barrel is pointing down and your hand is covering the trigger so the person receiving can only take the firearm by the grip and can’t put their finger on the trigger.

 While handing over the firearm, be sure (even if you have to guide them) they are pointing the weapon in a safe direction.
-Be sure the person has it by saying, “GOT IT” or giving some sort of acknowledgement they now have full control.
+Make them confirm they have ahold of the gun by saying, “GOT IT” or giving some sort of acknowledgement they now have full control.

 After this, you can safely release and hand over the firearm.

 It’s important you visually and physically check to see that you are receiving an unloaded firearm.
 (DO NOT accept a weapon that is either not in this condition or you have not verified yourself.)

 With the firearm pointed in a safe direction and finger OFF the trigger, bring the firearm eye level and check for an empty chamber and no magazine is inserted.

 After verification, safely holster the weapon or make it “ready” for use (insert magazine, chamber a round).

 Basic Firearm Safety Rules